hanxingwan/SpeedyNote/README.md

 🛠️ Usage

 1. Launch `SpeedyNote` shortcut on desktop
-2. *(Optitonal)* Click the PDF button on the tool bar to import a PDF document
+2. Click `Open PDF` to annotate a PDF document or click `New` to create a new notebook without loading a PDF.
 3. Start writing/drawing using your stylus
 4. Use the **MagicDial** or **Joy-Con** to change tools, zoom, scroll, or switch pages
 5. Click the `×` on the tab and save the notebook as a `.spn` package